Add font

 In the event that a portal city is besieged, a portal defense task force will be dispatched.
 It is understood that their sole purpose is to protect the portal, but nonetheless the goal of a force attacking a portal city is probably to take the portal, so the defense of the city and the portal itself may be an overfine distinction in most cases.

-This is one method of multiple which can be employed by adventurers to access [essentially] the whole world of Syseria from any portal city.
+This is one method of numerous which can be employed by adventurers to access [essentially] the whole world of Syseria from any portal city.
 Another possibility is to play urban adventures throughout portal cities, treating them collectively as one gigantic megacity.

 Barrington

-Barrington, Kuramenduria; est. 52
+Barrington, Kuramenduria; est. 52 ADI

-Population: c.42,000 (20% human, 20% half-elf, 10% elf, 15% halfing, 10% dwarf, 5% gnome, 10% half-orc)
+Population: c.42,000 (20% human, 20% half-elf, 10% elf, 15% halfing, 10% dwarf, 5% other, 10% half-orc)

 Predominant Religions: Vaunil, Y'Lashaan